SuperPuiu/microui-ext/README.md

 commands, it does not do any drawing itself.

 ## Contributing
-Pull requests adding additional functionality are welcome.
+Pull requests adding additional functionality are welcome, along bug requests.
+However, the new functionality **must require** to be directly implemented into the library.
+Functionality which can be implemented *easily* outside of MicroUI should not be contributed with.

 ## License
 This library is free software; you can redistribute it and/or modify it under